Senegal–Spain relations: Cultural relations

 Senegal–Spain cultural relations have been shaped in part by the transnational activities of Senegal’s Mouride Sufi brotherhood, which provides both spiritual guidance and material assistance to Senegalese migrants in the Canary Islands.
 In February 2025, a three-storey Mouride circle in Gran Canaria began hosting mostly teenage students from Senegal, many of whom had arrived via the increasingly perilous Atlantic route that brought nearly 47,000 migrants to the archipelago in 2024, offering them communal meals, religious instruction, and temporary shelter in a residential neighbourhood.
 Founded in the late 19th century by Amadou Bamba, who preached non-violent resistance against French colonial rule and was later exiled (1880–1910), the Mouride order now comprises roughly 40 percent of Senegal’s Muslim population and organizes an annual Grand Magal pilgrimage to its headquarters in Touba every September.
 The Gran Canaria dahira channels local and diaspora remittances, contributing €25,000 of the €150,000 sent back from Spain in 2024, to maintain community services on the island and support mosque construction and social projects in Senegal.
 Periodic visits from religious teachers reinforce these bonds.

+Trade

+All imports from Senegal to Spain are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.